+'''

 The name of the optional tool.
-Must be either 'databaseMetaData' or 'foreignViews'.
+Must be one of the following case-sensitive names: 'databaseMetaData', 'foreignViews', 'luceneSupport', 'simpleJson', or 'rawDBReader'.

+'''

 REGISTER

 A value of true tells Derby to load the tool.
 A value of false tells Derby to unload the tool.